phaserjs/template-angular/README.md

 After you run the `npm run build` command, your code will be built into a single bundle and saved to the `dist` folder, along with any other assets your project imported, or stored in the public assets folder.

-In order to deploy your game, you will need to upload *all* of the contents of the `dist` folder to a public facing web server.
+In order to deploy your game, you will need to upload *all* of the contents of the `dist/browser` folder to a public facing web server.

 ## Customizing the Template

-### Vite
+### Angular

-If you want to customize your build, such as adding plugin (i.e. for loading CSS or fonts), you can modify the `vite/config.*.mjs` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific npm tasks inside of `package.json`.
-Please see the [Vite documentation](https://vitejs.dev/) for more information.
+If you want to customize your build, such as adding plugin (i.e. for loading CSS or fonts), you can modify the `angular.json` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific npm tasks inside of `package.json`.
+Please see the [Angular documentation](https://angular.io/guide/workspace-config) for more information.

 ## Join the Phaser Community!